 Swaddling can calm your baby for a few reasons.

-We have a post dedicated to how to comfortably swaddle your baby, but as a quick reference:
+We have a post dedicated to how to comfortably swaddle your baby, but here are two tips on swaddling your baby:

-When to Stop Swaddling: According to the American Academy of Pediatrics, you should stop swaddling when your baby can roll over on their own.
+When to Stop Swaddling Your Baby: According to the American Academy of Pediatrics, you should stop swaddling when your baby can roll over on their own.
 This typically happens around 2 months or soon after.

 Tip: If you’re no longer swaddling your baby, you can transition them to pajamas or a sleep sack.
 A good rule of thumb for dressing your baby post-swaddle is to dress them in one more layer than you would sleep in.